Shirley Booth: Later career and retirement

 Shortly after the end of Hazel, Booth appeared in the television production of The Glass Menagerie that aired on the anthology series CBS Playhouse.
 She won critical acclaim for her performance and was nominated for another Primetime Emmy Award.
+In the summer of 1968 she appeared at the historic Elitch Theatre in a production of Desk Set with her Hazel co-star, Ray Fulmer.

 Booth's final Broadway appearances were in a revival of Noël Coward's play Hay Fever and the musical Look to the Lilies, both in 1970.
 In 1971, she returned to Chicago to star with Gig Young in a revival of Harvey at the Blackstone Theater.
 In 1973, Booth returned to episodic television in the ABC series A Touch of Grace.
 The series was based on the British sitcom For the Love of Ada.
 A Touch of Grace was canceled after one season.

 In 1974, Booth provided the voice for the character of Mrs. Claus in the animated television special The Year Without a Santa Claus.
 It was Booth's final acting role after which she retired to her home in Cape Cod, Massachusetts.